radareorg/radareorg/source/index.rst

    cutter
    tools

-Radare is a portable reversing framework that can:
+Radare is a `LGPL <https://www.gnu.org/copyleft/lesser.html>`__ portable reversing framework that can:

 - Disassemble (and assemble for) many different architectures
 - Debug with local native and remote debuggers (gdb, rap, webui, r2pipe, winedbg, windbg)